warpspeed/warpspeed/README.md

 The manual provisioner will ask a few questions.
 Be prepared with an SSH public key to use for authentication to the server.
 You will also be able to customize what stack is installed on your server.
 Look in the `installers` folder of this repository to see what options are available.

+If you don't already have an SSH key set up, follow this great guide here: https://help.github.com/articles/generating-ssh-keys/.

 Once your server is provisioned, you should be able to SSH to your server by typing the following at your terminal:

 <pre>